LucaMueller1/minecraft3Dwebapp/README.md

 ![![Product Name Screen Shot][product-screenshot]](https://user-images.githubusercontent.com/64702286/148650571-bd49de17-d61b-43d1-90b9-cb7c0bcb27a5.png)

 Played around with Three.js and decided to try and load a Minecraft world in GLTF format.
 Turned out it's not as easy as thought (especially since I am pretty new to Blender and such).
-If you wanna see how everything works, have a look at the more detailed walktrough down below.
+If you wanna see how everything works, have a look down below.

 <p align="right">(<a href="#top">back to top</a>)</p>